 What is interview coaching?

-A good interview coach will study a description of your target job and compare it to your experience to help you identify the strengths and weaknesses that will affect your candidacy for the role.
+A good interview coach will examine a description of your target job and compare it to your experience to help you identify the strengths and weaknesses that will affect your candidacy for the role.
 It’s like strategic planning for your interview.
 What’s going to make you stand out?
 What aspects of your resume might concern an employer, and how can you best address those concerns?

 What can an interview coach help with?